RCA Corporation: Establishment by General Electric

-The Navy, claiming support from President Wilson, looked for an alternative that would result in an "all-American" company taking over the American Marconi assets.
-In April 1919, two naval officers, Admiral H. G. Bullard and Commander S. C. Hooper, met with GE president, Owen D. Young and requested he suspend the pending alternator sales to the Marconi companies.
-This move would leave General Electric without a buyer for its transmitters, so the officers proposed that GE purchase American Marconi, and use the assets to form its own radio communications subsidiary.
+The Navy, claiming support from U.S. President Woodrow Wilson, looked for an alternative that would result in an "all-American" company taking over the American Marconi assets.
+In April 1919, two naval officers, Admiral H. G. Bullard and Commander S. C. Hooper, met with GE president, Owen D. Young and requested a suspension of the pending alternator sales to the Marconi companies.
+This would leave General Electric without a buyer for its transmitters, so the officers proposed that GE purchase American Marconi, and use the assets to form its own radio communications subsidiary.
 Young consented to this proposal, which, effective November 20, 1919, transformed American Marconi into the Radio Corporation of America.
 The decision to form the new company was promoted as a patriotic gesture.
-The corporate officers were required to be citizens of the United States and a majority of the company stock needed to be held by U.S. citizens.
+The corporate officers were required to be citizens of the United States, with a majority of the company stock to be held by U.S. citizens.

 Upon its founding, RCA was the largest radio communications firm in the United States.
-Owen Young became the chairman of the board of the new company and former American Marconi vice president and general manager E. J. Nally become RCA's first president.
 Most of the former American Marconi staff continued to work for RCA.
-Nally was succeeded by Major General James G. Harbord, who served as RCA president from 1922 to 1930.
-Harbord replaced Owen Young as chairman of the board on January 3, 1930.
+Owen Young became the chairman of the board of the new company.
+Former American Marconi vice president and general manager E. J. Nally become RCA's first president.
+Nally was succeeded by Major General James G. Harbord, who served from 1922 until January 3, 1930, when Harbord replaced Owen Young as chairman of the board.
 David Sarnoff, who was RCA's founding general manager, became its third president on the same day.
 RCA worked closely with the federal government and felt it deserved to maintain its predominant role in U.S. radio communications.
-At the company's recommendation, President Woodrow Wilson appointed Rear Admiral Bullard "to attend the stockholders' and director's meetings... in order that he may present and discuss informally the Government's views and interests".
+At the company's recommendation, President Wilson appointed Rear Admiral Bullard "to attend the stockholders' and director's meetings... in order that he may present and discuss informally the Government's views and interests".